ilorwork/PlaywrightActionsExamples/README.md

 # 🎭PlaywrightActionsExamples🎭

-Covering the most common Playwright-Actions with examples
+Covering all (WIP) Playwright-Actions with examples.

 **As for now not all tests are runnable.** <br>
 some may contains a minimal code just for POC.